so61pi/examples/web-cors/readme.rst

 Security Implications
 =====================

-CORS is for protecting clients, not web servers because only allows trusted ogirins to make requests.
+CORS is for protecting clients, not web servers because only allows trusted ogirins to make requests (somewhat related to CSRF).

 - Note that some requests will still be sent without preflight request.

 References
 ==========